What is an Ethereum beacon node?

 Note: Launchnodes also offers technical assessment of the independently set up validator nodes, which is helpful if you want to be sure that your node implementation is 100% right!

-How much does AWS charge for Ethereum staking nodes placement?
+How much does AWS charge for Ethereum staking nodes?

 How to start Ethereum staking?